VIJAYG4/sentiment-analysis/README.md

 # sentiment-analysis
-Sentiment analysis for stock movement prediction
+Sentiment analysis for stock movement prediction.
+Final project for the course Practical Natural Language Processing at NYU.

 ## Usage
 Run `sentiment_analysis_bert.ipynb` to train and test the bert model for sentiment classification